-- In well identifying the origin of the new GRB family which we have defined as "disguised short" GRBs, the prototype being GRB 970228 (see section A.1) confirmed by GRB 060614 (see section A.2), GRB 050509B (see section 10) and by GRB 071227 (see section 9); all these objects appear to be related to progenitors formed by binary systems of neutron stars or a neutron star and a white dwarf (see section 6.6). - In identifying the offset of disguised GRB host galaxies as a key parameter to classify this kind of sources (see section 6.5, 9 and 10). - In understanding the role of the "Amati" relation for the disguised short GRBs (see sections 9 and 10). - In studying the possible selection effect preventing the identification of "genuine" short GRBs (see section 10). - In evidencing a broadening of the spectral energy distribution within the fireshell model for highly energetic GRBs ($\sim 10^{53}-10^{54}$ ergs) (see section 7). - In identifying a new family of very energetic sources (GRB 080319B and GRB 050904, see section 12); both these sources are at an energy of 10^{54} ergs and they offer unprecedented opportunities since one is located at $z \sim 1$ and the other at $z \sim 6.3$: the nearby source allow a most
+- In well identifying the origin of the new GRB family which we have defined as "disguised short" GRBs, the prototype being GRB 970228 (see section C.1) confirmed by GRB 060614 (see section C.2), by GRB 071227 (see section C.3), and by GRB 050509B (see section 8); all these objects appear to be related to progenitors formed by binary systems of neutron stars or a neutron star and a white dwarf (see section 6.6). - In identifying the offset of disguised GRB host galaxies as a key parameter to classify this kind of sources (see section 6.5, C.3 and 8). - In understanding the role of the "Amati" relation for the disguised short GRBs (see sections C.3.2 and 8.4). - In studying the possible selection effect preventing the identification of "genuine" short GRBs (see section 8). - In evidencing a broadening of the spectral energy distribution within the fireshell model for highly energetic GRBs ($\sim 10^{53} 10^{54}$ ergs) (see section 7). - In identifying a new family of very energetic sources (GRB 080319B and GRB 050904, see section 9); both these sources are at an energy of 10^{54} ergs and they offer unprecedented opportunities since one is located at $z \sim 1$ and the other at $z \sim 6.3$: the nearby source allow a most

 Figure 3.8.: Here the energies emitted in the P-GRB (red line) and in the afterglow (green line), in units of the total energy of the plasma, are plotted as functions of the B parameter.
-When $B \leq 10^{-5}$, the P-GRB becomes predominant over the afterglow, giving rise to a P-GRB dominated GRB.
+When $B \le 10^{-5}$, the P-GRB becomes predominant over the afterglow, giving rise to a P-GRB dominated GRB.
 In the figure are also marked in blue the values of the B parameters corresponding to some GRBs we analyzed.

 significant high-quality data on very short time scale which has allowed to reach a deeper understanding of the instantaneous spectrum vs. the average one.
 Both of them appear to originate from a collapse of a black hole of 10 solar masses.
-Still members of this family appears to be GRB 090423 at $z \sim 8$ (see section 13) and GRB 060607A (see section 11).
+Still members of this family appears to be GRB 090423 at $z \sim 8$ (see section 10) and GRB 060607A (see section C.8).